zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-nuget.md

 # NuGet Packages

-The Azure portal SDK ships framework assemblies, tools, test framework and extension [PDE](portalfx-extensions-onboarding-glossary.md) files as NuGet packages.
+The Azure Portal SDK ships framework assemblies, tools, test framework and extension [PDE](Portalfx-extensions-onboarding-glossary.md) files as NuGet packages.
 It also provides the capability to ship extensions as NuGet packages.
 This allows extensions to invoke blades and parts from other extensions at runtime.
 For more information about sharing  extensions as NuGet packages, see [portalfx-pde-publish.md](portalfx-pde-publish.md).

 ## Download NuGet packages